algolia/jekyll-algolia/docs-src/src/options.md

 ## `files_to_exclude`

-This option lets you define a blacklist of source files you don't want to index.
+This option lets you define a list of source files you don't want to index.

-By default it will exclude all the `index.html` and `index.md` files.
+By default it will exclude the `index.html` and `index.md` files found at the root.
 Those files are usually not containing much text (landing pages) or containing redundant text (latest blog articles) so they are not included by default.

 If you want to index those files, you should set the value to an empty array.